 What Type of Sewer Inspection Camera Should I Buy?

 Sewer Pipe Inspection Cameras are commonly used by contractors, plumbers, inspectors, and engineers.
-The tool is vital for professionals to inspect unreachable areas that are behind walls, inside drains and more.
+The tool is vital for professionals to inspect unreachable areas behind walls, inside drains, and more.

-However, choosing the right sewer pipe inspection camera is important to maximizing the tool’s effectiveness and minimizing time on site.
+However, choosing the right sewer pipe inspection camera is essential to maximizing the tool’s effectiveness and minimizing time on site.

 What should I consider when purchasing a sewer inspection camera?